ashley-ferreira/ML-PSF/README.md

 1. FinalProgram:
 2. DevelopmentCode:
 production code and final NN
-development code for those interested in further work
+development code for those interested in how was made/ further work

 #### Acknowledgments: